 - statistics about hearing loss

-The members Hear-it AISBL include IFHOH (The International Federation of the Hard Of Hearing), EFHOH (European Federation of Hard of Hearing People), AEA (European Association of Hearing Aid Professionals), and individual members from the hearing aid industry, dispensers of hearing aids and others who share the objectives of Hear-it AISBL.
+The members Hear-it AISBL include IFHOH (International Federation of Hard of Hearing People), EFHOH (European Federation of Hard of Hearing People), EURO-CIU (The European Association of Cochlear Implant Users), AEA (European Association of Hearing Aid Professionals), and individual members from the hearing aid industry, dispensers of hearing aids and others who share the objectives of Hear-it AISBL.

 Avenue Tervuren 35